Keep improving, the retrospective way, in a COVID-19 context

 We were now able to collaborate together during the retrospective.
 We could now correctly think about improving our organization.

-We liked: organized topics, timeboxed, ability for everyone to talk.
+We liked: organized topics, timeboxed, the ability for everyone to talk.

-We disliked: it’s really hard to keep timeboxes fixed.
+We disliked it: it’s really hard to keep timeboxes fixed.
 We sometimes take 15 minutes more.

 Feature team retro, global retro, isn’t it too much?

-A topic emerged to discuss about time allowed to meetup.
-Global retrospective was one of them, because across sprint planning/refinement/review and team retrospective each week (size of a sprint), the global one of ~1 hour was too long.
-So we reviewed the different part of that “big retro”.
+A topic emerged to discuss time allowed to meetup.
+The global retrospective was one of them, because across sprint planning/refinement/review and team retrospective each week (size of a sprint), the global one of ~1 hour was too long.
+So we reviewed the different parts of that “big retro”.

 Action: keep the first part “free talk” of the global retrospective, then share teams topics all together.
 For the second “production” part, keep at least one member of each team to tackle subjects.
 His responsibility were to share decisions to the people who left.